bareos/bareos/README.md

 [BAREOS](http://www.bareos.org/) is a fork of the Bacula source code with the following changes (highlevel):

-Release 13.2.3
+Release 13.2
 ==============

 [![Build Status](https://travis-ci.org/bareos/bareos.png?branch=bareos-13.2)](https://travis-ci.org/bareos/bareos)

+## Release 13.2.3

+* Remove hardcoded job timeout of 6 days.
+* Remove vtape autodetection
+* SD to SD replication makes SD crash
+* Rework database scripting.
+* Allow updates from Bacula 2.x to Bareos.
+* Fix some bugs in the NDMP implementation.
+* Some coverity warning and errors fixed.
+* Add support for setting allowed cns for passive mode.

+## Release 13.2.2

 * Allow to cancel multiple jobids with cancel cmd from bconsole.
 * Enhanced help for run and restore command.
 * Refactor windows version detection code.
 * Sortable tables in bRestore.